ratuanfajar/Koperasi/ai_services/README.md

 ## License

-This project is part of the Koperasi financial management suite.
+This project is part of the Cooperative financial management suite.

 ## Future Enhancements